State SynchronizationSchema Definition

 }

-Using the state within your Room
+Using the state in your Room

 import { Room } from "colyseus";